 When you’re completing treatment entirely from home, questions are part of the process.
 And when those questions arise, you want the reassurance that comes with a responsive and helpful customer support team.

 Hands-on care is the gold standard for personalized patient support, and at-home aligners have done their best to deliver the same level of attention from afar.
-SmileDirectClub has had some customer service rough patches, but they’ve rebounded and implemented measures that provide more customized, responsive support.
+SmileDirectClub has had some customer service rough patches.
+To a degree, they’ve rebounded by implementing measures that provide more customized, responsive support, but there are still complaints.

-Some customers previously reported that SmileDirectClub’s customer support communication can be sluggish — but they’ve shown recent improvements.
+Some customers report that SmileDirectClub’s customer support communication can be sluggish.

 SmileDirectClub offers several ways to get in touch: phone, email, web chat, a mobile app, and social media.
 They say their customer support team is available 24/7.

 However, they’re a huge company with a large customer base, and fielding so many questions can be difficult.
 As a result, some customers have occasionally experienced lags in communication.
-Many of these complaints came during SmileDirectClub’s dramatic expansion in 2016–2017, and more recent customer reviews report better customer support experiences.
-We’re glad that SmileDirectClub turned it around and are interested to see how they continue improving.
+Many of these complaints came during SmileDirectClub’s dramatic expansion in 2016–2017, and more recent customer reviews report better customer support experiences overall.
+We’re glad that SmileDirectClub has mostly turned it around and are interested to see how they continue improving.

 They provide regular check-ins with dental professionals and consistent access to their care team.